rdmorganiser/rdmo-docs/docs/plugins/index.md

 	# place, e.g., madmp.py in my_plugins/
 	```

 As a last step, the plugins need to be registered in `config/settings/local.py`.
 The setting depends on the class of plugin and is described in detail below.
-Plugins are always specified by a tuple of `(key, label, class_name)`, therfore plugin settings always look like this:
+Plugins are always specified by a tuple of `(key, label, class_name)`, therefore plugin settings always look like this:

 ```python
 EXAMPLE_PLUGIN_SETTINGS = [